-However, dogs who have consumed more and are displaying more severe symptoms such as seizures and cardiac rhythms have a significantly worse prognosis.
+However, dogs who consume more and display more severe symptoms such as seizures and cardiac rhythms have a significantly worse prognosis.
 These pets may die if they are not treated quickly.
-The severity with which a dog is impacted is determined not only by the amount of food consumed, but also by their size.
+The severity with which a dog is impacted is determined by the amount of food consumed and its size.

 Larger dogs are capable of handling more than smaller dogs.
 Dogs with underlying health problems are also more likely to become unwell.
-To offer your puppy the best chance at a successful outcome, you should contact your veterinarian right away and seek advice.
+To offer your puppy the best chance at a successful outcome, you should contact your veterinarian immediately and seek advice.

 If your dog consumes decaffeinated coffee grounds, the chances of their falling ill are extremely slim.
 They may exhibit moderate gastrointestinal symptoms such as vomiting or diarrhea, but they should not require treatment because no caffeine is present.

 Should I make my dog vomit after I find them consuming coffee grounds?

 Unless a veterinarian recommends it, you should never induce vomiting at home.
 Aspiration pneumonia is a risk associated with inducing vomiting.
-Furthermore, online dog vomit recipes are frequently harmful, and may even cause more harm than the coffee.
+Furthermore, online dog vomit recipes are frequently harmful and may even cause more harm than coffee.

-If your veterinarian believes your dog needs to vomit, he or she will let you know.
-Unless there are extraordinary circumstances, your veterinarian will advise you to bring your dog to the clinic if he or she has to vomit, as their medications are safer and they can better manage your dog’s risk of adverse effects.
+If your veterinarian believes your dog needs to vomit, they will let you know.
+Unless there are extraordinary circumstances, your veterinarian will advise you to bring your dog to the clinic if they have to vomit, as their medications are safer.
+They can better manage your dog’s risk of adverse effects.

-All caffeine-containing goods, such as coffee beans, grounds, powder, and chocolate products, should be kept out of the reach of your dog.
+All caffeine-containing goods, such as coffee beans, grounds, powder, and chocolate products, should be kept out of your dog’s reach.
 Caffeine can cause serious clinical toxicity in your pet in as little as half an hour to 60 minutes after ingestion.
 You should seek immediate care from a pet veterinarian if your dog eats coffee beans by mistake.
 All the health for our furbabies!